CMSS will be indispensable to specialty societies and the medical profession by:

 - Quality: standards and value assessment; innovative care delivery models; equity and disparities

 - Professional Identity: professionalism; autonomy; teamwork and workforce; leadership development, including diversity and inclusion

 Founded in 1965 as the Tri-College Council, CMSS was created to provide an independent forum for the discussion by medical specialists of issues of national interest and mutual concern.
 Founding members were the American College of Obstetricians and Gynecologists, the American College of Physicians, and the American College of Surgeons.
 In 1967, as other specialty societies joined, CMSS adopted its current name.

-CMSS is unique; its membership has been limited to those U.S. medical specialty societies that represent diplomates certified by a Board recognized by the American Board of Medical Specialties (ABMS).
+CMSS is unique; its membership has been historically limited to those U.S. medical specialty societies that represent diplomates certified by a Board recognized by the American Board of Medical Specialties (ABMS).
 In early 2005, the CMSS Council voted to expand their membership slowly by offering full membership to a limited number of sub-specialties and associate membership to a small number of organizations with which CMSS interacts.
-This process is being implemented.
-CMSS serves to represent the views of specialist physicians in influencing policy, medical education and accreditation from a broad, cross-specialty perspective.
+Today, membership is open to candidates who meet stated criteria and are likely to engage and participate in CMSS mission and priorities, including support for education, quality, science, and scholarship.

 The Council of Medical Specialty Societies (CMSS) is a coalition of 48 specialty societies representing more than 800,000 physicians across the house of medicine.
 CMSS works to catalyze improvement across specialties through convening, collaborating, and collective action.